 School telephones are for school business use.
 Students will be permitted to use school telephones only for emergencies and only with permission.
 If you call for your child during the school day, we will take a message and deliver it to the student at the end of the class period or other time that will least interfere with instruction.
-The Student Code of Conduct allows students to carry cellular phones or other electronic communication devices during the school day, but requires them to be turned off during instruction.
-Improper use of a cellular phone or other electronic communication device during the school day will result in the item's being confiscated.
+The Student Code of Conduct allows students to carry cellular phones or other electronic communication devices during the school day.
+However, these devices must remain silent and must not be used anytime during the school day without permission.
+Improper use of a cellular phone or other electronic communication device during the school day will result in the item being confiscated.